openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 **********************

 Some features are added to |LANG| in order to support smooth |TS| compatibility.
-Using this features while doing the |LANG| programming is not recommended in most cases.
+Using these features while doing the |LANG| programming is not recommended in most cases.

 .. index::